sentclose/sentc-docs/docs/protocol/README.md

 ### The structure

-Here are the actual used algorithm.
+Here are the actual used algorithms.

 - symmetric for the data encryption and decryption.
   - aes-gcm 256 bit